-5. Plaintiff is forced to file this action to combat Defendants' infringement of its copyright-protected works of visual art, as well as to protect unknowing consumers from purchasing the Counterfeit Products over the Internet.
-Plaintiff has been and continues to be irreparably harmed by Defendants' infringement of Plaintiff's copyrights and, therefore, Plaintiff seeks injunctive relief to halt such infringement and irreparable harm.
+5. Plaintiff is forced to file this action to combat Defendants' infringement of his copyright-protected work of visual art, as well as to protect unknowing consumers from purchasing the Counterfeit Products over the Internet.
+Plaintiff has been and continues to be irreparably harmed by Defendants' infringement of Plaintiff's copyright and, therefore, Plaintiff seeks injunctive relief to halt such infringement and irreparable harm.
 Plaintiff also seeks monetary relief for the injury it is sustaining.